-Wilai, the founder of Bua Bhat, invited us to her studio nestled in the rice fields on the outskirts of Chiang Mai to learn more about her and the amazing artisan business she has created.
+Wilai, the founder of Bua Bhat, invited Local Bazaar to her studio nestled in the rice fields on the outskirts of Chiang Mai to learn more about her and the amazing artisan business she has created.
 The area is home to the Yong hill tribe, who are natural craftsmen and pass down their weaving skills through generations.
 It’s hot and the sound of an occasional motorbike passing in the background can be heard as we sit together on a wicker lounge set strewn with Bua Bhat’s beautiful signature cushions made from upcycled materials.

 Wilai the founder of Bua Bhat.

 Wilai is strong, fearless and very warm - an entrepreneurial woman with a fascinating story.
 Her inspiration stems from her family, nature and her Lanna cultural roots.
 Her business drive came from her mother and father which she wholly embraced and became somewhat of a pioneer of her time, traveling solo to many countries, starting her own business and breaking traditional Thai norms of that time.
 Wilai’s passion for Bua Bhat stems from a love for recycled materials and a firm dedication to sustainability.
 Naturally, our team at Local Bazaar were hooked!

 How did you learn different weaving techniques?